-Shelley has practiced maritime law for almost 25 years and has been involved in dozens of ship arrests and priority disputes.
-She is co-leader of the firm's Maritime and Transportation practice groups.
+Shelley has practiced maritime law for more than 25 years and has been involved in dozens of ship arrests and priority disputes.
+She helps lead the firm's Vancouver Maritime and Transportation practice groups.
 Her practice includes all aspects of maritime law, both litigation and commercial.
-She is the Western Vice-Present of the Canadian Maritime Law Association and is recognized by Best Lawyers, LEXPERT and Who's Who in Shipping as one of the top shipping lawyers in Canada.
+She is the Vice-Present of the Canadian Maritime Law Association and is recognized by Best Lawyers, LEXPERT, Legal 500 and Who's Who in Shipping as one of the top shipping lawyers in Canada.
 She is ranked Band 1 for Shipping law in Canada by Chambers Global, as is the firm's maritime practice group.